siva921/cytel-ui/README.md

 * Babel 7
 * Hot Module Replacement

-`babel-core` Provides basic core babel configuration `babel-preset-env` In order to work with latest ES6/ES7/ES8 features `babel-preset-react` It allows to work with react syntax which is JSX `babel-loader` Consider this as a bridge of communication between Webpack and Babel `regenerator-runtime` in order to get async/await and ES6 ES7 working `core-js` pollyfills for IE11 to get Promise working `react` the main engine of the React.js
+`babel-core` Provides basic core babel configuration.<br>
+`babel-preset-env` In order to work with latest ES6/ES7/ES8 features.<br>
+`babel-preset-react` It allows to work with react syntax which is JSX.<br>
+`babel-loader` Consider this as a bridge of communication between Webpack and Babel.<br>
+`regenerator-runtime` in order to get async/await and ES6 ES7 working.<br>
+`core-js` pollyfills for IE11 to get Promise working.<br>
+`react` the main engine of the React.js.<br>
-`react-dom` obviously, we are going to create app for browser `webpack` The main webpack plugin as an engine for its dependents.
+`react-dom` obviously, we are going to create app for browser.<br>
+`webpack` The main webpack plugin as an engine for its dependents.<br>
-`webpack-cli` To access some webpack commands through CLI like starting dev server, creating developement and production build, etc.
+`webpack-cli` To access some webpack commands through CLI like starting dev server, creating developement and production build, etc.<br>
-`webpack-dev-server` A minimal server for client-side development purpose only.
+`webpack-dev-server` A minimal server for client-side development purpose only.<br>
-`html-webpack-plugin` Will help in creating HTML templates for our application.
+`html-webpack-plugin` Will help in creating HTML templates for our application.<br>

 >Trust me you don’t need to memorize all those plugins, just go through it once and understand what they does.